If you’ve ever had a beef jerky craving, you’ve probably noticed that it is priced significantly higher than other snack food items.

 5. Government Regulations

 Since it is made from cows (and thus lumped in with dairy products), beef jerky production is regulated by the USDA.
-As such, there are a wide number of regulations that must be followed, with regular inspections designed to ensure compliance with those regulations.
+As such, a wide number of regulations must be followed, with regular inspections designed to ensure compliance with those regulations.

 This matter equals more than just an occasional inspection.
 Companies generally have to hire whole teams of specialists to create compliance plans.
 The implementation of these plans will always result in at least some cost to the company.
 Once again, this means another cost that has to be factored into the price.

 This is another cost that beef jerky manufacturers have to cover.
 It takes money to transport raw materials to the factory and to transport the finished goods to their points of sale.
 If you think you spend a lot on gas, just imagine covering the fuel costs of a refrigerated semi-truck full of raw meat, which might be driving from one end of the country to the other!

 7. Jerky Is Usually Made From Lean Meat